Transmission congestion for drawing electricity

 in The Hague Centre-Northwest, Scheveningen and Duindorp

 The electricity grid in the municipality of The Hague is nearing the maximum capacity for how much electricity can be drawn (i.e. used) in the districts Centre-Northwest, Scheveningen and Duindorp.
-On 20 December 2023, Stedin made a provisional congestion report to the Netherlands Authority for Consumers & Markets (ACM) for the affected area.
-We will also carry out a congestion management survey.
+On 20 December 2023, Stedin made a provisional congestion report to the Netherlands Authority for Consumers & Markets (ACM) for the affected area and carried out a congestion management survey.
+The results are published on 2 July 2024.

 We expect that the amount of electricity used in the municipality of The Hague will increase substantially, as customers use more and more electricity for heating, cooking with electrical appliances, charging electric vehicles and other purposes.
 To maintain the reliability of the electricity supply, Stedin has filed a provisional congestion report.
 Customers using large amounts of electricity may still apply for new or additional transmission capacity for drawing (using) electricity, and we can realise their connections.
-However, because of the provisional congestion report, these customers will be added to a waiting list for that new or additional transmission capacity, at least until we have the results of the congestion management survey.
+However, these customers will be added to a waiting list for that new or additional transmission capacity.

 Wanted: flexible frequency restoration reserve